-Most recently, a large focus on the site visits by the CPUC EMs has been compliance with the seasonal work requirement in the project permits, the Storm Water Pollution Prevention Plan (SWPPP), and the installation of Best Management Practices (BMPs) on the project.
+Most recently, a large focus on the site visits by the CPUC EMs has been compliance with the project permit seasonal work requirements, the Storm Water Pollution Prevention Plan (SWPPP), and the installation of Best Management Practices (BMPs) on the project.

-Rains occurred prior to and at the beginning of subject week.
-The CPUC EM monitored construction on January 11th, 12th, and 13th.
-During the previous subject week, Opus issued a project wide concern for necessary maintenance of erosion controls.
-Both Granite and North Valley Construction had worked throughout the week and had fixed most of the issue areas.
-Continued work and maintenance occurred throughout the subject week.
+Heavy rains occurred on Tuesday, January 17th of subject week.
+The CPUC EM monitored construction on January 20th.
+During the subject week, Opus issued a project wide concern for erosion, sediment buildup, and necessary maintenance of erosion controls.
+Opus and North Valley Construction will continue work and SWPPP maintenance on-site.

-At the Transition Station, crews installed a fence with barb wire around the area during the subject week (see Figure 1).
-Work at the station is finished for the time being.
+At the Transition Station, work is finished for the time being.
 Per the PG&E inspector, Wilson Construction will most likely return March 15th.

-Previously, along Road 6, the earthen v-ditches showed erosion and sediment had buildup in the sandbag checks.
-The sediment has been cleaned out from the area and additional sandbags have been installed.
-On Friday, January 13, a burrowing owl was observed approximately 80 feet northeast of Road 6 at approximately Station 29+00.
-Opus notified the CPUC EM and CDFG.
-No work other than erosion control maintenance is planned to occur in the area.
+The CPUC EM had noted previously that the earthen v-ditches along Road 6 showed signs of erosion and sediment had buildup in the sandbag checks.
+Subsequently, the sediment has been cleaned out from the area and additional sandbags have been installed.
+On Friday, January 13th, a burrowing owl was observed approximately 80 feet northeast of Road 6 at approximate Station 29+00.
+The owl was sighted on January 16th and 19th at the same location.
+No work other than erosion control maintenance is planned to occur in the area until cable installation begins this spring.
 Previously along Road 7, some landslides had occurred which uprooted the staked in wattles.
-The area has been repaired and erosion controls have been reinstalled (see Figure 2).
+The area has been repaired and erosion controls have been reinstalled however on-going maintenance is necessary.